 - Dotonbori canal, which I wish we’d seen at night

-Next trip I plan on coming to Osaka in the evening since I have a feeling all the neon signs and restaurants will be more lively.
+Next trip I’m coming to Osaka in the evening.
+I have a feeling the neon signs and energy will be a completely different experience after dark.

 Afternoon: To-ji Temple near Kyoto Station

 Robin and I went bar hopping in Pontocho this evening.
-Bar Shimon was our favorite.
-Second floor, locals, antique glassware, and incredible cocktails.
-The bartender casually mentioned a geiko had rented the back room later that night.
+Bar Shimon was our favorite: second floor, mostly locals, antique glassware, and incredible cocktails.
+The bartender casually mentioned a geiko had rented the back room for later that night.
 Kyoto flex.

 This is one of the best things to do in Kyoto at night if you don’t want club energy.
-Most tourists stick to bars on the first floor so my big tip is to look for bars on the second floor.
+Most tourists stick to ground-floor bars, so my tip is to look up.
+Second-floor bars are where it gets good.

-Also, skip Bar Momo.
-I know TikTok makes it seem cool but the line is insanely long no matter the day of the week.
-There’s plenty of other bars with unique offerings here.
+And skip Bar Momo.
+I know TikTok makes it seem like a must, but the line is insanely long no matter the day of the week.
+There are far better spots here to spend your time.

-Day 4 Kyoto Itinerary: Tea Ceremony, Castles, Culture, and Street Food
+Day 4 Kyoto Itinerary: Tea Ceremony, Castle, Culture, and Street Food

 Midday: Nijo Castle

 Amy and I attended the Gion Corner show, a 50-minute introduction to Kyoto arts.
 The maiko dance alone made it worth booking tickets in advance.
-Plus, if you get to Hanamikoji Street early enough before the show, you just may catch a glimpse of a real-life geisha.
+If you get to Hanamikoji Street early enough before the show, you might catch a glimpse of a real geisha in the streets.
+We did, briefly, and it was one of those moments where you go very quiet.

-We met the boys near Pontocho Alley for dinner, which ended up being a tiny street hot dog stand literally called “Hot Dog.”
-This was one of our favorite dinners of the whole trip since it was unplanned and a place we got to meet some locals our age.
+We met the boys near Pontocho for dinner, which ended up being a tiny street hot dog stand literally called “Hot Dog.”
+This became one of our favorite meals of the whole trip.
+We hadn’t planned it, we just found it, and we ended up standing in the street with some locals our age, drinking beer and eating egg hot dogs and laughing.
+That flavor of unplanned magic is why I travel.

-Day 5: Golden Pavilion, Imperial Palace, Incense Shopping, and One Last Night Out
+Day 5 Kyoto Itinerary: Golden Pavilion, Imperial Palace, Incense Shopping, and One Last Night Out

 Morning: Golden Pavilion (Kinkaku-ji)

-The Golden Pavilion is famous for many reasons, but we wanted to visit it since it was the inspiration for Pokémon’s Ho-Oh.
-There’s literally a golden phoenix on top of the palace; Robin and I were giddy.
+The Golden Pavilion is famous for a lot of reasons, but we specifically wanted to visit because it was the inspiration for Pokémon’s Ho-Oh.
+There’s a golden phoenix on top of the palace and Robin and I were so giddy about it.

 Midday: Kyoto Imperial Palace and Gardens

-The Kyoto Gardens and Imperial Palace are totally free to enter and a great reset after crowds.
-The park is beautiful and inside the middle is the palace.
-You can’t go inside buildings, but walking the grounds felt grounding and spacious.
+The Kyoto Imperial Palace and Gardens are completely free to enter and one of the better resets after a crowded morning.
+The park is beautiful.
+You can’t go inside the buildings, but walking the grounds felt spacious and calm in a way that’s rare in Kyoto’s more popular spots.

-Robin and I wanted to visit the garden teahouse, inside the park for lunch but realized they are only open Thursday to Saturday, so plan accordingly.
+One note: Robin and I wanted to visit the garden teahouse inside the park for lunch and realized too late that it’s only open Thursday through Saturday.
+Plan accordingly so you don’t have the same sad moment we did standing in front of a closed teahouse.

 Afternoon: Lisn Incense Shopping

 Japan makes some of the best incense in the world, and Lisn was such a fun stop.
-They have over 150 incense scents and you build your own bundle.
-Robin picked five favorites and stocked up, and we already wish we had bought more.
+They carry over 150 scents and you build your own bundle.
+Robin picked five favorites and stocked up.
+We already wish we’d bought more, and I am not exaggerating even a little.

-For dinner, Robin was craving a wagyu burger so we headed to Shogun Burger in Gion for craft beer and tasty burgers.
-It’s a casual fast-food style of seating with stellar food.
+For dinner, Robin was craving a wagyu burger so we headed to Shogun Burger in Gion.
+Casual fast-food style seating, craft beer, stellar food.
+Pricey but worth doing once.

-After, we ended with more Pokémon shopping and then drinks at Beer Bar Miyama 162.
-Craft beer, rock music videos, great vibes.
+After, we ended with more Pokémon shopping (no regrets) and then drinks at Beer Bar Miyama 162.
+Craft beer, rock music videos, actually great vibes.
 We planned for one drink and stayed for three.
+A fitting way to close out five days in Kyoto.

-Optional Alternative: Nara Half Day Trip Or Arashiyama Bamboo Forest
+Optional Add-Ons: Nara Half Day Trip or Arashiyama Bamboo Forest

-If you have extra time or want to swap days, these are two fun things to add!
+If you have extra time or want to swap something out, these two are worth considering.

 Nara Half Day Trip

-- Bring cash for crackers, which are 200 yen each
+- Bring cash for deer crackers, which are 200 yen each

 - Walk deeper into the park for calmer deer and fewer crowds

-- Wear something with pockets that can hide the crackers
+- Wear something with pockets you can close, because the deer will absolutely stick their faces in your bag looking for crackers

-The iconic Five-Story Pagoda at Kofukuji Temple, a UNESCO World Heritage site, was being renovated when we visited in November 2025 but if it’s open, go inside.
-For lunch, we ate at the one of the restaurants in the train station so it was easy to head back to Kyoto.
+The iconic Five-Story Pagoda at Kofukuji Temple (a UNESCO World Heritage site) was under renovation when we visited in November 2025, but if it’s open when you go, step inside.
+For lunch, we ate at a restaurant in the train station, which made it easy to head straight back to Kyoto after.

 Arashiyama Bamboo Forest